In-School Presentations

 Educating members and their students is just one of the ways MTE gives back to the communities we serve.
 Our team has created some fantastic presentations for your classroom that are both engaging for students, informative, and follow Tennessee STEM standards.
 It's a great way to teach classes the importance of electricity, safety, the impact energy has on the environment, and more.

-For additional information, please visit www.edtheatre.com.
+For additional information and list of program offerings, please visit www.edtheatre.com.

 Each spring, MTE brings an educational initiative to area schools to teach students about trees.
 This educational initiative encourages environmental awareness and the importance of planting the right tree in the right place.